gustavocidornelas/fused-multimodal-emotion/README.md

 Created when the model starts training.
 Contains two folders: *graph_train* and *graph_val*, with the information that can be visualized on TensorBoard, including the model's graph and the training and validation accuracies and losses.

 ### _pretrained-models_
 Created once the model is trained.
-Saves the whole model with its weights, that can be used to do inference later.
+Saves the whole model with its weights, that can be used to do inference at a later stage.

 ## Running
 To train a model, the first step is obtaining all the data.
 If you already have all the preprocessed data in the correct folder within the _data_ directory, you are good to go.
 If you would like to truncate the raw audio files differently, you can edit that in `/preprocessing/prepare_raw_audio.py` and run it once.
 The preprocessed raw audio files will be saved to the correct directory.